A spark plug needs to be cleaned once it accumulates a lot of grime and oil.

 Spark plug fouling can occur after 20,000 to 30,000 miles.

-And it doesn’t matter if you wish to clean or replace an old plug, it has to be done right because spark plug fouling can cause severe car issues.
+And it doesn’t matter if you wish to clean or opt for a spark plug replacement, it has to be done right because spark plug fouling can cause severe car issues.

 Any debris in the spark plug hole or combustion chamber due to cleaning can damage the engine.
 And the car spark plug installation needs to be accurate with the right amount of tightness.

 If you need help, you can always rely on a professional mechanic, like Repairsmith.
 We’re a mobile auto repair and maintenance solution available for you 7 days a week.
-We also offer competitive and upfront pricing on a range of car services and repairs.
+Repairsmith also offers competitive and upfront pricing on various car services and repairs.